 There is a 50 year difference between the SEAT 850 and the new Ibiza.
 Five decades have gone by from the car that was made as an improvement to the SEAT 600 and the brand's highly iconic car, of which nearly five and a half million have been sold after being on the market continuously for more than 32 years.
 After all this time, cars have evolved in many ways:

-• Consumption: down to half The design of the SEAT Ibiza enables it to consume less because the car offers less air resistance, unlike the 850.
-The 90 hp 1.4 TDI SEAT Ibiza consumes on average 3.6 litres per 100 km, while the figure on the 850 is double that, at 7 litres.
+• Consumption: down to half .
+The design of the SEAT Ibiza enables it to consume less fuel because the car offers less air resistance, unlike the 850.
+The 90 horsepower 1.4 TDI SEAT Ibiza consumes on average 3.6 litres per 100 km, while the figure on the 850 is double that, at 7 litres.

 • Power steering: when turning the wheel was a question of strength.
-"It's one of the greatest inventions in recent decades".
-On the 850, the steering box is much slower, so you have to turn the steering wheel several times to move the wheel, causing "undue strain and effort on your arms".
-On the SEAT Ibiza, on the other hand, the steering wheel is "very easy to operate".
-And the reason, he says, is that this car "has been designed to make driving effortless"
+'It's one of the greatest inventions in recent decades.'
+On the 850, the steering box is much slower, so you have to turn the steering wheel several times to move the wheel, causing 'undue strain and effort on your arms.'
+The SEAT Ibiza, on the other hand, has a steering wheel that is 'very easy to operate.'
+And the reason, says López, is that this car 'has been designed to make driving effortless.'